Dann V. Angeloff

 Mark came to Alcoa with over seventeen years of management experience, including operations management with P&L responsibility, corporate sales and marketing, staff development and management, and program management.
 Prior to joining Alcoa, Mark was Director of Development for Equinix, Inc., where he implemented a $530 million fast-track program to deploy secure, mission critical datacenter infrastructure on time and 15 percent under budget, which allowed the company to go public.
 Before Equinix, Mark was Vice President, Mid-Atlantic Region for Philip Services where he implemented a re-engineering strategy and directed consolidation/cost-saving measures that returned a troubled $62 million business unit to profitability.
 Prior to Philip Services, Mark was the Director of Site Restoration for ICF Kaiser Engineers where he founded a practice and grew the group to over 50 professionals.

 Mark was born in Pittsburgh, PA.
 He earned a bachelor’s degree in Chemical Engineering from Lafayette College in Easton, PA, USA.
 Mark is based in Alcoa’s Pittsburgh Office.

 John S. Shegerian

-John S. Shegerian is the Chairman, CEO and co-founder of ERI, the nation’s leading recycler of electronic waste.
+John S. Shegerian is the Executive Chairman of ERI, the nation’s leading recycler of electronic waste.
 He is a member of the University of Pennsylvania Wharton School of Business’ Initiative for Global Environmental Leadership (IGEL) Advisory Board and is host and founder of “Green is Good,” the nation’s leading environmental radio show and podcast program.